some-ip-com/open-someip-spec/src/someip-sd.rst

 The Load Balancing Option shall carry a Priority and Weight like the DNS-SRV records, which can be used to load balancing different service instances.

 .. feat_req:: ⓘ
+    :id: feat_req_someipsd_770
+    :reqtype: Information
+    :security: NO
+    :safety: QM
+    :satisfies:
+    :status: valid
+    :collapse: True

+This means when looking for all service instances of a service (Service Instance set to 0xFFFF), the client shall choose the service instance with highest priority.
+When having more than one service instance with highest priority (lowest value in Priority field) the service instance shall be chosen randomly based on the weights of the service instances.

+.. feat_req:: ⓘ
     :id: feat_req_someipsd_175
     :reqtype: Information
     :security: NO